gavinsykes/svgchrt/README.md

       Contains the text to display as the title, if it is not an empty string and `options.title.display` is set to `true`, it will provide a `<text>` element with the class of `chart-title` for styling with CSS.
 Other attributes will be `dy="1em"`, `text-anchor="middle"` and `x` and `y` which the library will calculate.
 Should the title be too long to fit onto a single line, the `<text>` element will contain 2 or more `<tspan>` elements.

-      If it is not an empty string then, regardless of whether `options.title.display` is true, it will add a `<title>` element to your SVG to allow assistvie technologies such as screenreaders to see it.
+      If it is not an empty string then, regardless of whether `options.title.display` is true, it will add a `<title>` element to your SVG to allow assistive technologies such as screenreaders to see it.